-Tularemia or 'Rabbit Fever' is a bacterial disease that is typically mild in healthy dogs, but can be deadly for pets that are immune compromised.
+Tularemia or 'Rabbit Fever' is a bacterial disease that is typically mild in healthy dogs, but can be deadly for pets that are immune-compromised.
 Today our vets share a few facts about tularemia and how your dog could contract this relatively rare disease.

 What is tularemia?

 Tularemia, also known as 'Rabbit Fever' is a bacterial disease which occurs most often in rabbits, hares and rodents but can affect people as well as wild and domestic animals.
 The disease is caused by toxins in the blood which are produced by a bacteria called Francisella tularensis.
-The bacteria survives in the animal's body by creating tumor-like masses in the animal's liver.
+The bacteria survive in the animal's body by creating tumor-like masses in the animal's liver.

 This bacteria has been reported across the United States (all states except Hawaii), Canada, and Mexico.

 How can my dog get tularemia?

 Although it is unusual for dogs to get tularemia, the disease can be transmitted to dogs in a number of ways including:

 - Being bitten by an infected insect such as fleas, ticks and mosquitoes;